Weekly Prison Watch

 Latest prison population figures

-There are 21 fewer people in prison than a week ago.
-There are 1,376 more people compared to last year.
+There are 81 more people in prison than last week, and 268 more people compared to this time last year.

 5 most overcrowded prisons

 % of CNA

 242 / 413

 Latest quarterly figures

 The most recent set of Ministry of Justice statistics show that on 30 June 2015 there were:

 - 11,785 men, women and children are held on remand in prison